-These additions were funded primarily with the proceeds of bonds and capital appropriations from the State under the Higher Education Capital Improvement Program, the Dormitory Safety Trust Fund and the Equipment Leasing Fund.
-As of June 30, 2005, the University had various projects under construction or in the design stage.
+These additions were funded primarily with the proceeds of bonds and capital appropriations from the State under the Higher Education Capital Improvement Program.
+As of June 30, 2006, the University had various projects under construction or in the design stage.
 Significant projects include: